-At the year end the net assets totalled £510,355k (2020: £523,575k).
-The Group has reported a net cash (including borrowings) position of £81,090k (2020: £56,652k).
+At the year end the net assets totalled £518,297k (2021: £510,355k).
+The Group has reported a net cash (including borrowings) position of £49,474k (2021: £81,090k).
+The reduction decline from the previous year is mainly due to an additional loan given to a related party.

-The market performance of the Group's principal subsidiaries remains stable despite the challenging economic environment, restrictions imposed during the pandemic and high competitor intensity in markets in which these subsidiaries operate.
-The UK as our largest market had a 12-month market share in value terms of 16.9% (source: Nielsen), which was a 0.2 percentage points increase from the prior year.
-In the UK the group continued with its established 'now we're talking' Tetley masterbrand campaign as well as supporting NPD and growth categories, in particular the launch of the group's Good Earth Tea brand with its focus on fruit and herbal.
-Canada, the Group's second largest market, had a strong year with market leadership extended with a value share of 29.3% (2020: 28.9%).
+The market performance of the Group's principal subsidiaries remains stable despite the challenging economic environment and high competitor intensity in markets in which these subsidiaries operate.
+The UK as our largest market had a 12-month market share in value terms of 16.5% (source: Nielsen).
+In the UK the group launched its 'for the love of' Tetley masterbrand campaign as well as supporting NPD and growth categories, in particular continuing to build the Good Earth Tea brand with its focus on fruit and herbal.
+In Canada, the Group's second largest market, market leadership was maintained with a value share of 27.8% (source: Nielsen).
 Market performance in the Group's other markets was satisfactory.

-The operating environment globally remains challenging with reduced growth in everyday black tea category, macroeconomic challenges, changes in consumer behaviour and high competitive intensity.
+The operating environment globally remains challenging with reduced growth in everyday black tea category, macroeconomic challenges, changes in consumer behaviour, high competitive intensity and recently significant inflation driven cost increases.
 The Group constantly strives to meet these challenges with a focus on investment behind brands, category expansion, innovation and cost rationalisation.